 Quebec GST + QST: 14.975%

-Need to calculate GST + QST from a gross total?
-Use the TaxBackwards.ca calculator.
+Need to separate GST and QST from a gross Quebec total?
+Use the TaxBackwards.ca reverse sales tax calculator.

 Quebec applies two separate taxes to most purchases — the 5% federal Goods and Services Tax (GST) administered by the Canada Revenue Agency, and the 9.975% Quebec Sales Tax (QST) administered by Revenu Québec.
 Both taxes apply directly to the same net consideration base, for a combined effective rate of 14.975%.
 For every $114.975 paid, $100.00 is the net amount, $5.00 is GST, and $9.975 is QST.